SkUrRiEr/netgear_modem_rebooter/README.md

 * standard TCP ping
 * expect
 * telnet
+* netgear-telnetunlock

 Running
 `apt-get install iputils-ping expect telnet` on debian should ensure that everything required is installed.

+`netgear-telnetunlock` is provided in a submodule.
+Running `git submodule init` then
+`git submodule update`
+will install this dependency.

+Note that different modems have different requirements and the script referenced in the submodule only works for "older" modems.
+See https://wiki.openwrt.org/toh/netgear/telnet.console for more details.
+Note that you might need to install a different unlocker and potentially compile it and modify the script to make this work.

 ## Modem / Router Requirements

-The router _MUST_ have the telnet port open and provide a command prompt on it and the server this runs on _MUST_ be able to connect to this.
+The router _MUST_ have the telnet port open and be of the type that provides a root command prompt without a password after being unlocked and the server this runs on _MUST_ be able to connect to this.
 (I.e. "inside" your home network)

 ## How it works